[ Handbook ]

 Anaphylaxis is the most serious manifestation.
 Foods most likely to cause anaphylaxis include peanuts, tree nuts, milk, eggs and fish.
 Certain foods such as celery, shellfish and wheat have been implicated in exercise-induced anaphylaxis.

-2. Non-IgE-mediated Reactions Table 2
+2. Non-IgE-mediated Reactions

-These are relatively infrequent.
-Clinical experience suggests that non-IgE reactions occur mainly to cow's milk, they are uncommon for egg and rare for peanut as well as other foods.
 Gastrointestinal manifestations such as enteropathy and colitis predominate in this subgroup of food allergy.
-Food-induced enteropathy commonly presents in infants, is most often caused by cow's milk and soya protein, and presents with protracted vomiting and diarrhoea complicated by dehydration.
+Food-induced enteropathy commonly presents in infants, is most often caused by cow’s milk and soya protein, and presents with protracted vomiting and diarrhoea complicated by dehydration.
 Chronic enteropathy may also present with failure to thrive or protein losing enteropathy.
-Cow's milk and soya protein may also cause allergic colitis in infants.
+Cow’s milk and soya protein may also cause allergic colitis in infants.

 These patients present with occult or gross blood in their stool but are otherwise well.
 In addition, allergies to cow's milk, soya protein, egg and wheat can present as malabsorption syndromes.
 Coeliac disease is a more extensive malabsorption syndromes.
 Coeliac disease is amore extensive malabsorption syndrome resulting from sensitivity to gluten found in wheat, rye, oat and barley.
 Eighty-five percent of patients with dermatitis herpetiformis have gluten-sensitive enteropathy.